 This standard defines the HY_Features conceptual model as a standard for the identification and description of hydrologic features reflecting both hydrologic significance and topological connectivity of hydrologic features.
 HY_Features formalizes the fundamental relationships between components of the hydrosphere.
 It describes the hydrosphere as a hierarchical network of hydrologically connected catchments, their organization in networks of catchments and/or waterbodies, and their various visual and topological realizations.

-Core concepts of HY_Features are: 1) an abstract idea of 'catchment' witch has many possible 'realizations', 2) upstream - downstream catchment topology and nested hierarchy, 3) aggregation of networks of watercourses within catchment networks, and 4) linear referencing along a river using a nominal main flow path.
+Core concepts of HY_Features are: 1) an abstract idea of 'catchment' which has many possible 'realizations', 2) upstream - downstream catchment topology and nested hierarchy, 3) aggregation of networks of watercourses within catchment networks, and 4) linear referencing along a river using a nominal main flow path.
 The single concept that governs HY_Features is that any place on the land surface can be thought of as the outfall of a corresponding catchment and be placed into a hydrologic topology of connected, often named, hydrologic features.

 The conceptual model is implemented in several discrete modules.
 It is intended that implementations of the conceptual model need to consider only those parts of the model required.
 An implementation may include or exclude feature properties, or allow cardinality of one or more associations to be ‘nillable’.
 Table 1 lists the application schemas, the leaf packages included and the concepts reflected therein.